Gazza7205/l7bundlerepo/README.md

 # l7bundlerepo
 This is an example repo that works with the Layer7 Operator.

-New Commits are automatically picked up by the Operator and applied to Gateway Deployments...
+New Commits are automatically picked up by the Operator and applied to Gateway Deployments.